arboriginal/SimpleCompass/.github/ISSUE_TEMPLATE/bug_report.md

 **Step 1: Read this first**
 If you don't read and apply what is explained here, don't waste your time to post: I'll simply ignore it!

 If you're too lazy for it, I will be lazy too.
 I'm making my plugins on my free time (and it takes time), I'm sharing them with the community and ask no money for this.
-So, if you don't understanding I'm bored by people who make me loose my time, then don't use my plugins and don't disturb me.
+So, if you don't understand I'm bored by people who makes me loose my time, then don't use my plugins and don't disturb me.

 Also, remember if you don't give enough details, I will not be able to reproduce, and I can't work on a bug I can't see.
 It's also humanly impossible to try all possible combinations of configurations / installed plugins / versions, so don't count on me to pass hours to check everything for you.